sodous-s/polyglot/README.md

 polyglot is a small tool that merges a C++ source file and a Python source file into a single ".cpp" output file that can be used with C++ toolchains while preserving the Python portion.

 ## Purpose
 The generated output wraps sections so the C++ compiler ignores the Python code and the Python interpreter sees the Python section as a normal script region.
 The main program (main.cpp) validates syntax using g++ and pyflakes before merging.
+This tool could be used to **produce a single file that produces different output when ran by python or compiled as C++.**

 ## Requirements
 - g++ (for C++ syntax check and compiling the tool)